 There are several muscles that help to support the pelvis and sacroiliac joint.
-When these muscles are weak, they are not able to properly support the SI joint and pelvis therefore may be contributing to the pain and stiffness you’re feeling in your lower back.
+When these muscles are weak, they are not able to properly support the SI joint and pelvis, therefore, may be contributing to the pain and stiffness you’re feeling in your lower back.
 It is valuable to strengthen your core and restore movement in these muscles to relieve SI Joint pain.

 So, do Kegels and Pelvic floor exercises help to relieve this pain?

-The short answer is yes, from a muscular viewpoint Kegels may help to stabilize your SI joint.
-The pelvic floor is the foundation of the core and a stronger core can help manage movement.
+The short answer is yes; from a muscular viewpoint, Kegels may help to stabilize your SI joint.
+The pelvic floor is the foundation of the core, and a stronger core can help manage movement.

 You can strengthen your pelvic floor with Kegel and Pelvic Floor exercises.
-Kegel exercises help to strengthen your pelvic floor, but it is more than just ‘doing kegels’.
+Kegel exercises help to strengthen your pelvic floor, but it is more than just ‘doing kegels.’

 Kegels work when done correctly, consistently, and coordinated with movement.
 Before the movement, you need to learn the basics of how to contract, lift and release your pelvic floor muscles.
-This video will help you understand what a true kegel is, how to do one correctly and offer you different visualizations to optimize your engagement.
+This video will help you understand what a true kegel is, and how to do one correctly and offer you different visualizations to optimize your engagement.